Reading University Boat Club: University Sport

-Reading Head of the River Race
+Reading Head of the River Rac e

 The Reading University Head of the River race has been run since 1935 and is the largest student-organised public sporting event in the country, drawing a record 237 crews in 2015.
 It is run over a 4.6 km course on the Thames between Mapledurham lock and Caversham lock.
 Major prizes are the Roe Challenge Cup for the fastest crew overall, the Coronation Cup for the fastest Senior III crew, the Bourne Cup for the fastest school, and the Mackintosh Trophy for the fastest British University crew.